Phildunn81/Project1/README.md

+# Game challenge

-A weekend challange to produce a game using HTML5 JS and SCSS
+- A weekend challange
+- Produce a game using HTML5, JS, and SCSS

-I chose to produce a mememory game for my daughter based on her favourtie toy shopkins.
+- I chose to produce a mememory game for my daughter based on her favourtie toy shopkins.